The Corsham School

 The Corsham School is a large secondary school, with a sixth form, in Corsham, Wiltshire, England.
 The school has academy status, and as of January 2025 has 1,361 pupils enrolled.

 Catchment

 Students attend from the market town of Corsham and nearby villages such as Colerne, Neston, Box, Lacock, Shaw and Batheaston; and from more distant places such as the towns of Chippenham and Melksham and the city of Bath.

 Layout

-The school has five main blocks.
-It has two playgrounds and a large field which are used at break time and lunchtime and also for PE lessons.
-The school also makes use of the nearby Springfield Community Centre, with its pitches and swimming pool, for PE lessons.
+The school has five main blocks R, H, L, S, T. It has two playgrounds and a large field which are used at break time and lunchtime and also for PE lessons.
+The school also makes use of the nearby Springfield Community Campus, with its pitches and swimming pool, for PE lessons.

 Academic standards

 An Ofsted inspection in September 2019 graded the school as 'Good' in every rating category.
 A follow-up inspection in January 2025 found that the school had taken effective action to maintain the standards identified at the previous inspection; for this type of assessment, Ofsted no longer issues grades.